mlr-org/mlr3learners/README.md

 <!-- badges: end -->

-Other learners live in the [mlr3learners](https://github.com/mlr3learners) organization and are possibly maintained by people outside the mlr-org team.
+Learners from other packages live in the [mlr3learners](https://github.com/mlr3learners) organization and are possibly maintained by people outside the mlr-org team.
-There is a [wiki page](https://github.com/mlr-org/mlr3learners/wiki/) listing all currently available custom learners.
+All learners are listed in the vignette ["Additional Learners"](https://mlr3learners.mlr-org.com/dev/articles/additional-learners.html).

 See [below for instructions](#requestingadding-additional-learners) on how to add a new learner.

 ## Installation